SUNY Triages LICH

 At a separate public hearing the day before, local politicians, hospital workers and patients testified in favor of saving downtown Brooklyn's only hospital.

 SUNY Board Chair Carl McCall has asked for a detailed closure plan addressing layoffs and the provision of continuing services at SUNY's Bay Ridge and Flatbush facilities.

-To close LICH, SUNY will have to submit a closure plan for approval by the state Health Department, which rarely says "no".
+To close LICH, SUNY will have to get its closure plan approved by the state Health Department, which rarely says "no".

 The article from the Wall Street Journal.

 The death throes of Long Island College Hospital began years ago.

 Local pols accuse SUNY of acquiring the struggling LICH "for parts" [Brooklyn Eagle.]

 Posted by Kip at Sunday, February 10, 2013